DSpace-Labs/DSpace-Docker-Images/kubernetes/README.md

 - AWS Elastic Kubernetes service
   - I did not have much luck with this

+## Planned enhancements/next steps
+- fix angular container startup issue
+- add livenessProbe and readinessProbe to angular service
+- figure out how to expose kubernetes services in google cloud to the internet
+- explore persistent volume service options in kubernetes
+- explore how to simulate persistent volume service options when running with Docker Desktop
+- make the call to "database migrate" on startup of the dspace-deploy more intelligent - only run it once

 ## Run DSpace 6 in Docker Desktop + Kubernetes

 Start DSpace 6